 Each step in this process is separate—like math, naturally mutually exclusive.
 And if you cover every step in the customer journey, the steps also become collectively exhaustive.

-Bear in mind, however, that the MECE approach isn’t always fool proof.
+Bear in mind, however, that the MECE approach isn’t fool proof.
 Categorize too specifically, and the resulting data may prove useless.
 Categorize too little, and you’ll be no better off than when you had a lump of raw data.
+Complex problems don’t always have simple solutions.

 But for the most part, the MECE principle is helpful when analyzing data, sharing findings or proposals, and making important decisions.
 You can use it to help find out what you really need—and what you don’t.